DAC Achievement Awards

 - Innovation or Entrepreneurship by an individual with a disability or that has a positive impact on individuals with disabilities

 Each year, in conjunction with the celebration of October as Disability Awareness Month, the City of Fresno Disability Advisory Commission (DAC) recognizes an individual and an organization that have improved the quality of life for individuals with disabilities in Fresno.
-The winner of the DAC’s 2014 Individual Achievement Award is Jami De La Cerda.
-The winner of the DAC’s Organization Achievement Award is OASIS Adult Day Program.
-The DAC also recognize City of Fresno staff members Captain Randy Reitz, Firefighter Specialist Jay Tracy, and Firefighter Specialist Jaime Contreras for their volunteerism and positive impact in the community.
+The winner of the DAC’s 2015 Individual Achievement Award is Lt.
+Anthony T. Martinez.
+The winner of the DAC’s Organization Achievement Award is Housing and Supportive Services (HASS).
+The DAC also recognize City of Fresno Parks, After School, Recreation and Community Services (PARCS) Department for their ongoing efforts to provide programs and facilities that are inclusive of all members of the community.